KhoaLearn/EconVNNewsBot/README.md

 ## Project Overview

 EconVNNewsBot is built to streamline the querying of Vietnamese economic news.
-With a dataset encompassing over 300,000 articles from major news sources like VNExpress, VietnamNet, and CafeF, the system provides a robust solution for answering economic queries with high accuracy and context.
+With a dataset encompassing over 268,000 articles from major news sources like VNExpress, VietnamNet, and CafeF, the system provides a robust solution for answering economic queries with high accuracy and context.
 By combining the power of **semantic chunking**, **vector-based retrieval**, and **re-ranking models**, it ensures that users receive reliable answers, even for complex queries.

 **Key Highlights**:

-- **Retrieval-Augmented Thought (RAT)** methodology ensures relevant article retrieval and refined answers using multiple sources.
+- **Retrieval-Augmented Generation (RAG)** methodology ensures relevant article retrieval and refined answers using multiple sources.
 - Utilization of the **Chain of Thought (CoT)** mechanism to break down complex questions into manageable reasoning steps.
 - A user-friendly **Streamlit-based interface** allows for intuitive query input, filtering by date, source, and category.